the-expanse/SideQuestWiki/I-want-to-create-or-install-Custom-sabers..md

-RedBrumbler and Rugtveit have been kind enough to make a guide in an attempt to make it as simple as possible tp get started making your own saber as well as install others thanks to how they have created a centralized area to upload them for easy scanning and searching of Beatsaber Sword skins, just go to https://www.reddit.com/r/OculusQuest/comments/ccg0bi/custom_saber_making_guide/
+Wonderful they are quite fun to both make and use RedBrumbler and Rugtveit have been kind enough to make a guide in an attempt to make it as simple as possible tp get started making your own saber as well as install others thanks to how they have created a centralized area to upload them for easy scanning and searching of Beatsaber Sword skins, just go to https://www.reddit.com/r/OculusQuest/comments/ccg0bi/custom_saber_making_guide/